 article 6 - we don't wanna become a statistic

-The single paragraph of Article 6 of the Brazilians Federal Constitution defines as social rights education, healthcare, nutrition, labor, housing, leisure, security, social welfare, maternity and childhood protection, assistance to the unprotected ones.
+The single paragraph of Article 6 of the Brazilian Federal Constitution defines as social rights education, healthcare, nutrition, labor, housing, leisure, security, social welfare, maternity and childhood protection, assistance to the unprotected ones.

 These rights are denied to the occupants of the IBGE abandoned building, as well as to a significant part of Brazil's population.
 IBGE residents live in improvised shelters, whose rooms are created by wood beams and pieces of curtains, with no electricity or piped water, and where garbage and waste are surrounding them.